You're 41 long weeks into your pregnancy, and your baby has still not made his or her arrival into the world yet.

 After 40 weeks, your doctor may do an internal examination to "strip the membranes."
+Don't worry, this is nothing to be nervous about.
 She'll insert a gloved finger into the cervix and pull the membranes in a circular pattern.
-This can soften the cervix and increase the chance of you going into labor by 30 percent in the next 48 hours.
-It's safe for you and your baby, but can cause cramps and slight bleeding.
+This can soften the cervix and increase the chance of your going into labor by 30 percent in the next 48 hours.
+It's safe for you and your baby, but it can cause cramps and slight bleeding.

 Many doctors induce labor by 41 or 42 weeks.
-If your pregnancy goes beyond 42 weeks and you don't want to be induced, your doctor may offer monitoring with scans to measure the baby's pulse and volume of fluid around the baby; or you may have a NST (see Monitoring During Labor) once or twice a week until labor to pick up any signs that the placenta is failing.
-If a problem is found, you'll be advised to have a cesarean or an induction of labor.
+If your pregnancy goes beyond 42 weeks and you don't want to be induced, your doctor may offer monitoring with scans to measure the baby's pulse and the volume of fluid around the baby; or you may have an NST once or twice a week until labor to pick up any signs that the placenta is failing.
+If a problem is found, you'll be advised to have a cesarean or an induction.